GHogChi/search-repos/README.md

 ### Language and Architecture
 I used Java 8 because I can write it faster and more fluently than Scala, which I would prefer otherwise.
+To mitigate some of the well-known weaknesses of Java (exceptions and nulls), I've incorporated a **Result** monad and auxiliary **SafeError** classes.

 I believe that OOP brings support for evolution through refinement of the metaphors that constitute the